ScorchingShade/Vulnerous/README.md

 > The Encryptor© by Ankush Sharma support provided.
 > Now encrypt your passwords by state of the art AES 128 bit Encryption.
 A protected file available for easy sharing on web makes your life easy as a security admin of your team!

+### Upcoming
+> Wider Encryption support to be added soon for the Encryptor!
+> More modules to be added!

 ## Suites

 Vulnerous is still in development and consists of the following suites :-